alexjs/azure-faceapi-largepersongrouputils/README.md

 Instructions:

 * Edit the scripts to include your API key, change the region if needed, and configure a custom LargePersonGroup name if needed
-* Run lpg-create.sh
- * This will create a LargePersonGroup with the name 'employees'
+* Run lpg-create.sh -- this will create a LargePersonGroup with the name 'employees'
-* Ensure that all files are in files/
+* Ensure that all files are in the files/,
 * Run lpg-populate.sh

+To do (in addition to what is listed in the script itself)

+* Add checks to avoid duplication of created persons